danielchen05/spotsweeper_py/README.rst

 Contributing
 ------------

-Bug reports, feature requests, and Github issues/pull requests are welcome.
+Bug reports, feature requests, and GitHub issues or pull requests are welcome.

 Please submit issues and pull requests via the GitHub repository: https://github.com/danielchen05/spotsweeper_py

-.. _pyscaffold-notes:

 Note
 ====

 This project has been set up using PyScaffold 4.6.
 For details and usage information on PyScaffold see https://pyscaffold.org/.